July 29, 2016 | 4min read

 Working during a Skype call on shared Google Slides to discuss the application flows.

 Often, our customers have more opportunities to conduct important duties for a project.
 That happened when we needed to carry out user-testing observation in Ghana.
 An employee of the company we worked for was currently in the country and surveyed the end-users for us.
 I asked him to conduct observations for me - how users handle our application and to then report to me.
 I prepared a special presentation for him where I explained how to perform the task.
 He did a really great job and the results of his work were really helpful for the application we were designing.

-Remote collaboration is not easy for sure, but it's something that is only starting to boom and we should all find good practice to make it smoother.
+Remote collaboration is not easy for sure, but it’s something that is only starting to boom and we should all find good practice to make it smoother.
 But such problematic are what designers love most.
 One more challenge to tackle and experience to improve at.
 What is your experience of remote collaboration?
 What are your solutions to make it smoother?
-Let us know and share your knowledge.
+Let us know and share your knowledge and examples.

 September 08, 2020

 How to Know a Business Idea is a Good Idea